 A pile, a heap, a mound.
 It’s organic matter, a balance of carbon and nitrogen-rich material, sitting on the ground or contained in an enclosure that is open to the air.
 This is the most commonly used method of compost.
 The heat generated by the microbes doing their thing means that it works relatively quickly so that animals are less likely to be attracted.
 You can even bury water lines in the compost to harvest the heat for hot water!

 Doesn’t it stink?
 If rotting food in my fridge stinks then a pile of it in my yard must be pretty rank, right?
-Yes, that would be disgusting and attract animals and flies.
-This is why that is NOT how an open-air compost pile is managed.
-By covering the pile with carbon-rich material such as hay or leaves and mixing in plenty of this matter, you get rid of the smell entirely AND allow the compost pile to get nice and hot so it works even faster.
-Human excrement is nitrogen-rich while sawdust, peat moss, coco coir, and other toilet cover materials are carbon-rich so your toilet contents will already be in perfect balance when added to your compost pile.
+Yes, just putting a pile of food in your yard would be disgusting and attract animals and flies.
+Adding human excrement to this would be even worse.
+However, by covering the pile with carbon-rich material such as hay or leaves and mixing in plenty of this matter, you get rid of the smell entirely AND allow the compost pile to get hot so it breaks down even faster.
+Human excrement is nitrogen-rich while sawdust, peat moss, coco coir, and other toilet cover materials are carbon-rich, so your toilet contents will already be in perfect balance when added to your compost pile.

-This one is exactly what it sounds like: you buy the organic matter underground.
+This one is exactly what it sounds like: you bury the organic matter underground.
 The cons to this particular method tend to outweigh the pros of having an invisible compost spot.
-It takes much longer for the contents to compost when they are buried and you risk having animals dig it up (because it smells like something edible for a lot longer than with the hotter, open-air compost).
+It takes much longer for the contents to compost when they are buried and you risk having animals dig it up as it smells like something edible for a lot longer than with the hotter, open-air compost.
 Don’t forget to add plenty of carbon-rich material to feed those microbes.
 Also, you need to have the space to dig a whole bunch of holes over the years!

 Compost Share / Donation

-Maybe you don’t have the space, the interest, or the long-term commitment to one location to produce your own compost but you still want to reduce your contribution to the landfill and get those nutrients back in the soil.
-Chances are, you can find someone who will be positively giddy to take your organic material!
+Maybe you don’t have the space, the interest, or the long-term commitment to one location to produce your own compost, but you still want to reduce your contribution to the landfill and get those nutrients back in the soil.
+Chances are you can find someone who will be positively giddy to take your organic material!
 Check-in with friends or local community gardens.
 There is even a website, ShareWaste, where you can look for folks accepting compost material near you.
+Keep in mind, many places won't be willing to take humanure.
 Tip: be a buddy and bring your compost contribution complete with plenty of carbon-rich material already added in.

 What to Compost

-A highly debated topic but let us break it down for you: if it will rot, you can compost it.
+A highly debated topic but a simple rule is that if it will rot, you can compost it.
 So the question is, why is there so much information out there about what not to compost?
 From our research, it seems that there are a few reasons why you might choose not to compost certain items.

 - Some organic matter takes longer than others to fully compost.
-If your main focus is getting compost as quickly as possible, you may want to avoid adding avocados, peach pits, corn cobs, or wood that is not chipped very small (think sawdust).
+If your main focus is getting compost as quickly as possible, you may want to avoid adding avocados, peach pits, corn cobs, or wood that is not chipped smaller than sawdust size.

 - Animal products (meat, dairy) are the most likely items to produce smells or attract other animals to the pile.
 If you are not yet confident in your ability to eliminate smell with the proper quantity of carbon material, you might start composting without these items and add them to your compost in the future when you feel ready.